 Notes to Financial Statements

-June 30, 2018 and 2017
+June 30, 2020 and 2019

 (Dollars in 000s)

-(5) Other Postemployment Benefits under GASB 74
+(5) Other Postemployment Benefits

 (a) Plan Description

 Plan Administration.
 The Massachusetts Water Resources Authority Irrevocable OPEB Trust (the Trust) administers the MWRA other postemployment benefits plan - a single-employer defined benefit plan that is used to provide postemployment benefits other than pensions (OPEB) for all permanent employees of the Authority.